About CMU

 OfficeB331

 Chris approaches the disciplines of philosophy and theology as they were approached in the world of ancient philosophy and early Christianity—namely as ethical enterprises that give expression to embodied ways of life.
-He is particularly interested in questions that arise at the intersection of knowledge and politics.
-His current project is an interpretation of the emphasis in the Christian tradition on the interrelationship between martyrdom, knowledge, and the theological virtues of faith, hope, and charity.
+He is particularly interested in questions that arise at the intersection of epistemology and ethics.
+His current book project is an interpretation of the emphasis in the Christian tradition on the interrelationship between martyrdom, knowledge, and the theological virtues of faith, hope, and charity.
 In his book A Precarious Peace, he examined how issues of violence and peace come to be embedded in debates about the nature of Christian theology, theories of knowledge, and questions of selfhood and identity.

 Chris graduated with a PhD in Theology and Ethics from the Duke University Department of Religion in 2002.
 He earned and MA in Philosophy from the University of Manitoba and has undergraduate degrees in both Philosophy and Theology.
 Before coming to CMU, he taught courses at Duke University and Meredith College in Raleigh, NC.
 He returned to Duke University in 2008-09 as a visiting scholar.